mythz/dart-linq-examples/README.md

 101 LINQ Samples in Dart
 ========================

-Port of the [C# 101 LINQ Samples](http://code.msdn.microsoft.com/101-LINQ-Samples-3fb9811b) rewritten into idiomatic Dart using the built-in functinal collection mixins.
+Port of the [C# 101 LINQ Samples](http://code.msdn.microsoft.com/101-LINQ-Samples-3fb9811b) rewritten into idiomatic Dart and utilizing its functional collection mixins.

 Running [play.dart](https://github.com/dartist/101LinqSamples/blob/master/bin/play.dart) executes and displays the results of all samples.